eduardorocham/star-wars-app/README.md

 ## Getting Started with Create React App

+### Installing

+* `npm install`

+### Run

+In the project directory, you can run:

+* `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ## How to use
 1 - When you access the project, you will see this initial page.

 ![Homepage](https://github.com/eduardorocham/star-wars-app/blob/main/src/assets/readme/homepage.png)

-2 - You can also see a lot of information on about the films, characters and vehicles.
+2 - You can also see a lot of information about the films, characters and vehicles.

 ![filmspage](https://github.com/eduardorocham/star-wars-app/blob/main/src/assets/readme/films-page.png)